Mutthuram03/FocusGuard/README.md

-# FocusGuard
-Here’s a **clean, professional, industry-level README.md** you can directly use for GitHub 👇

----

-# 🚀 WorkPulse — Fake Effort Detector
+# 🚀 FocusGuard — Fake Effort Detector

-**WorkPulse** is a modern, browser-based productivity monitoring application that evaluates whether a user is genuinely working or displaying inactive behavior.
+**FocusGuard** is a modern, browser-based productivity monitoring application that evaluates whether a user is genuinely working or displaying inactive behavior.
 It leverages real-time activity tracking to compute a dynamic productivity score and provides intelligent feedback through warnings and visual indicators.

 Built with **React (Vite)** and **JavaScript (ES6+)**, the application operates entirely on the client side using browser APIs and localStorage.